renjithaby/Angular2-Project1/Project/README.md

  ***/

 1) Go to folder Project
+2)  npm install
-2) Type ng serve  to build and start the server on localhost:4200
+3) ng serve   ( to build and start the server on localhost:4200)

 Note: if incase the
 ng serve failed to work with localhost use  this alternative command to run the server